Opinion polling for the 2025 Portuguese legislative election: Party leaders' approval/disapproval ratings

-Leaders' ratings
+Party leaders' ratings

 Poll results showing the public opinion on all political party leaders rated from 0 to 10 (Note: Intercampus and Aximage polls rate party leaders from 1 to 5.
 CESOP–UCP poll rates party leaders from 0 to 20.
 The results are adapted to match the ICS/ISCTE polls.) (with the former being strong disapproval and the latter strong approval) are shown in the table below in reverse chronological order (showing the most recent first).